qpliu/esolang/necksheen/README.md

 a dynamic tree.

 Deadlocks are easy to create in Neck Sheen.
-I believe that the only possible race condition is sending to a queue that may or may not be closed yet.
+I believe that the only possible race condition is sending to an empty queue that may or may not be closed yet.

 Grammar
 -------